-All Matrix 450N models can be connected to a CBX connection box through one of the available CAB-DSxx-S accessory cables.
-These accessory cables terminate in a 19-pin connector on the Matrix 450N side and in a 25-pin male D-sub connector on the CBX side.
+All Matrix 410N models can be connected to a CBX connection box through one of the available CAB-DSxx-S accessory cables.
+These accessory cables terminate in a 17-pin connector on the Matrix 410N side and in a 25-pin male D-sub connector on the CBX side.

-We recommend making system connections through one of the CBX connection boxes since they offer the advantages of easy connection, easy device replacement, and filtered reference signals.
+We recommend making system connections through one of the CBX connection boxes since they offer the advantages of easy connection, easy device replacement, opto-iso-lated output signals, and filtered reference signals.